strauchlab/iNNterfaceDesign/SARS_design_examples/readme.md

 The following types of the binders differing by their secondary structure are presented:

-* 12-residue α-helices stored in an archive file called “H”;
+a) 12-residue α-helices stored in an archive file called “H”;
- 12-residue loops in an archive file called “L”;
+b) 12-residue loops in an archive file called “L”;
- 9-residue α-helices having additional 3 loop residues at the right end, stored in an archive file called “HL”;
+c) 9-residue α-helices having additional 3 loop residues at the right end, stored in an archive file called “HL”;
-c) 9-residue α-helices having additional 3 loop residues at the left end, stored in an archive file called “LH”;
+d) 9-residue α-helices having additional 3 loop residues at the left end, stored in an archive file called “LH”;
 e) 6-residue α-helices having additional 3 loop residues at both left and right ends, stored in an archive file called “LHL”.

 Generating of the binders was carried out as follows:
 Central α-helices and loops were modeled for all possible positions having probability higher than 2% using PepBB model.
 The designed backbones were swapped with most similar natural 6-residue backbone fragments from fragments library of the method.